-He has long experience providing legal counsel to domestic and international multinational companies, focused on business and commercial, tax and employment law, administrative and public procurement law, mergers and acquisitions, re-organisations and corporate governance.
-He is regularly involved in drafting contracts, legal opinions and due diligences in relation to mining, hydrocarbons and the natural gas and energy sectors.
+He has many years of experience providing legal counsel to domestic and international multinational companies, with a focus on business and commercial law, tax and employment law, administrative and public procurement law, mergers and acquisitions, re-organisations and corporate governance.
+He is regularly involved in drafting contracts, legal opinions and due diligence in relation to mining, hydrocarbons and the natural gas and energy sectors.